Skip Navigation Back to Top

-Empowering Students with Intellectual Differences for Academic, Social, and Career Success
+Supporting Students with Intellectual Disabilities to Promote Academic, Social, and Career Success

 Curry Compass is a 2-year program which includes fall and spring academic semesters (August thru December and January thru May) that correspond with Curry College's academic calendar.